payne/kubernetes-hands-on-workshop/N3PAY.md

 1. service of type LoadBalancer -- usally provisions a piece of hardware in your cluster.
    1. In docker desktop it errors out
    1. In miniCube it fakes it
+1. There's a teraform workshop from robricch on his github.

 ## Ingress hack - use NodePort
 1. Since Ingress does not work right on docker desktop we'll, in this class, use NodePport as a hack to avoid tihs.
 Since NodePort have public IP#s.